dpouris/chore-battles/frontend/README.md

-# Chore-Battle is an app that puts you against your friends and family and fight on who can do the most chores!
+# Chore-Battle is an app that puts you against your friends and family to fight on who can do the most chores!

-This is the initial build of the project and currently working on it to add more features.
+**The app is developed using React.js and Django and is currently in development.**

-To run the app do the following ->
+### To run the app do the following:

 1. CD into the chore_battle directory
    `cd chore-battle/backend/chore_battle`